elatoskinas/java-8ball-pool/doc/retrospectives/20191220-sprintretrospective.md

 #### Description
 This week, the work distribution could have been far better.
 Due to priorities provided by our TA for tasks, two people (Luuk and Thomas) ended up doing a large bulk of the main work for the Sprint initially.
 This lead to some imbalance due to priorities, even though the task distribution was even.
-This is more of an issue with estimation rather than distribution, which we could have put more thought into.
+This problem was completely caused by the fact that the prototype deadline was initially set on friday the 6th of december.

 #### Reaction
 To counteract the issue, the team started co-operating more, especially in the testing & bug fix regard.
 We debugged code together